 The COVID-19 pandemic and its health, economic, and societal impacts are affecting all industries, including medical diagnostics.
 As a result, trend discussions here may be disrupted.
-For example, since early fiscal 2020 sales of antigens have been reduced due to fewer patients seeking or receiving care in relation to diseases other than COVID-19.
-At the end of calendar 2022 however, Microbix is seeing evidence of antigen demand recovering toward pre-COVID levels.
+For example, from early fiscal 2020 sales of antigens were reduced due to fewer patients seeking or receiving care in relation to diseases other than COVID-19.
+As of the end of calendar 2022 however, Microbix has been seeing evidence of antigen demand recovering toward pre-COVID levels.

-As COVID moves from pandemic to endemic, revenue from the antigens and QAPs business (Antigens & QAPs) are expected to continue growing for the foreseeable future.
+Management now believes COVID has transitioned from pandemic to endemic, leading revenue from the antigens and QAPs business (Antigens & QAPs) to continue growing for the foreseeable future.
 Antigen sales growth may be largely driven by certain public health tests becoming more widely used in the Asia Pacific region and, more recently, increased global testing for multiple respiratory pathogens.
-QAPs sales growth are expected to be driven by Microbix's creation of new value-added and proprietary products for test-makers and clinical laboratories, and by increasing American, European and international quality-management regulation of clinical laboratories.
-Sales of DxTM began in fiscal Q2 of 2021 and, based on multiple purchase orders from representatives of the Province of Ontario and interest in supply chain security from other parties across Canada, has been a material new product category for Microbix.
+QAPs sales growth are expected to be driven by several factors, namely (i) Microbix's creation of new valueadded and proprietary products for test-makers and clinical laboratories, (ii) by increasing American, European and international quality-management regulation of clinical laboratories, and by increasing adoption of molecular testing (e.g., "PCR") by laboratories and at the point-of-care.
+Sales of DxTM began in fiscal Q2 of 2021 and, based on multiple purchase orders from representatives of the Province of Ontario and interest in supply chain security from other parties across Canada, became a material new product category for Microbix.
 However, production and sales of DxTM are currently paused - due in large part to an ongoing reorganization of the procurement systems of the Province of Ontario.
 As a result it is unclear when sales of DxTM will resume or the extent to which Microbix will be called to supply the needs of the Province of Ontario.